BenLangmead/bowtie2/MANUAL.markdown

     </td>
     <td>

-    Alignment score for second-best alignment.
+    Alignment score for the best-scoring alignment found other than the alignment reported.
 Can be negative.
 Can be greater than 0 in [`--local`] mode (but not in [`--end-to-end`] mode).
 Only present if the SAM record is for an aligned read and more than one alignment was found for the read.
+	Note that, when the read is part of a concordantly-aligned pair, this score could be greater than [`AS:i`].

     </td></tr>
     <tr><td id="bowtie2-build-opt-fields-ys">